ZipCPU/wb2axip/README.md

 - [AXISRANDOM](rtl/axisrandom.v) is a quick AXI stream source generating random numbers via a linear feedback shift register.

+- [AXIPERF](rtl/axiperf.v) is an AXI4 performance measurement peripheral.
+  It has an AXI4 monitor interface, for use with monitoring an AXI4 (full) bus.
+  A second AXI4-lite interface allows you to start, stop, or clear the data collection, as well as the ability to read the results back out.
+This core has been used to successfully measure bus latency and throughput, as well as to gain other valuable insights from any monitored AXI4 interface.

+  *This core has been [demonstrated in simulation](https://github.com/ZipCPU/axidmacheck).
+The AXI-lite interface has been formally verified.*

 # APB

 There are now two APB cores in this repository: